 iCloud Drive allows you to store files that are kept up-to-date on all your devices.

-On macOS, iCloud Drive is accessed by choosing go > iCloud Drive in the Finder.
-It opens like a typical folder, where you can use standard Finder commands to add, modify, and delete files.
-On iOs, iCloud Drive appears as a location in the Files app, which acts similarly to the Finder on macOS.
+On macOS, iCloud Drive is accessed by choosing go > iCloud Drive in the Finder, or by pressing Command Shift I. It opens like a typical folder, where you can use standard Finder commands to add, modify, and delete files.
+On iOS, iCloud Drive appears as a location in the Files app, which acts similarly to the Finder on macOS.
 Any changes you make should then sync to iCloud Drive on your other devices.

 On macOS, the contents of your desktop and documents folder can be synced using iCloud Drive.
 This is useful if you, for example, have multiple Macs and want to keep your desktop and documents folder in sync, eliminating the need to send files back and fourth.

 Another useful feature of iCloud Drive is the ability to store files remotely, and only store recently opened files locally.
 This can help save storage on your Mac.
-To enable this feature, interact with the iCloud services table in iCloud preferences and click the options button next to the iCloud Drive checkbox.
-In the dialog that appears, select the, “Optimize Mac storage,” checkbox.
+To enable this feature, select the, “Optimize Mac storage,” checkbox in Apple ID preferences.
 While the entire contents of iCloud Drive is displayed when you open the folder, only recent files are actually stored locally.
 Files are downloaded as you open them.

 By default, a user is given 5 gigabytes of free storage; but this can be upgraded up to 2 terabytes.

 iCloud backup, (iOS only) allows you to store a full backup of your device on iCloud, so if you ever lose your data or need to replace your device, you can sign into your Apple ID and download the data on the new one.